Cluster feeding is when your baby wants to feed very often at certain times followed by long gaps without feeding.

 Why it happens

 Cluster feeding can be very tiring.
-While it is more common in younger babies, older babies can also cluster feed.
+It is more common in younger babies, but older babies can also cluster feed.
 This is particularly true when they are approaching a growth spurt.

 During growth spurts, your baby will need to breastfeed more often.
+This does not mean that your baby is not getting enough.
 Your milk supply will respond to this demand and increase.

 If your baby is producing plenty of wet and dirty nappies and gaining weight, there is no need to worry.
 Cluster feeding is often a normal part of you and your baby’s breastfeeding journey.